Account Login or Join Submit a Wedding

 Engagement Ring Settings

-When you’re thinking about what you’d like your engagement ring to look like, think ahead about your wedding band vision as well.
-“When you buy your engagement ring, it’s nice to actually think about your wedding band at the same time,” advises Sidney Neuhaus, co-founder of lab-grown diamond label Kimai and GIA-certified gemologist.
-“Especially if you want to wear them on the same finger, you need to see the whole picture, so that’s something to keep in mind.”
-(You can, of course, wear them on different fingers, she adds, but it’s nice if they can complement one another.)
+It's worth thinking about the wedding band at the same time as the engagement ring.
+"When you buy your engagement ring, it's nice to actually think about your wedding band at the same time," advises Sidney Neuhaus, co-founder of Kimai and GIA-certified gemologist.
+"Especially if you want to wear them on the same finger, you need to see the whole picture."

 Wedding Ring Design: An oval cut engagement ring in a solitaire sitting perched on beige cloth next to a gold metal wedding band,